Keanu246/Power-Balls-Idle/README.md

-# Incremental Balls
+# Power Balls Idle
-A web game by Conor and Aldiery based on the popular mobile game Idle Balls.
+A web game was made by the Power Balls Team, Fan Made game by me.

 # Progress
 - Idle Ball Bouncing System : _**`100%`**_